 Your roof is trying to tell you something—are you paying attention?
 Ignoring the warning signs that your roofing is in trouble will end up costing you in many ways, so it is important to learn how to spot the trouble signs around your house before the damage is done.
-Here are some tips on what to look for and when it may be time to get a contractor in quickly to do the work.
+Here are some tips on what to look for and when it may be time to find a local roof repair contractor to help you.

 If there’s a leak.